 This is a coastline which is constantly changing as the sea erodes the soft cliffs.
 Our purchase of Dunsbury will enable us to look after more of the beautiful landscape, provide coastal access and preserve wildlife.
-The pond marks the course of a stream valley that was a tributary to the Yar, but it has been shortened by coastal retreat.
+The pond, between points 2 and 3, marks the course of a stream valley that was a tributary to the Yar, but it has been cut off by coastal retreat.
 It would have originally formed a chine as the water poured over the cliff.

-The chalk downland in this part of the Island is home to an amazing 33 species of butterfly.
+The coast in this part of the Island is home to an amazing 33 species of butterfly.
 These include the rare Glanville fritillary, first discovered in England in the 17th century by Lady Eleanor Glanville.
 This striking orange chequered butterfly specialises in breeding on the crumbling clay cliffs where its caterpillars feed on ribwort plantain and then retreat into their protective webs.
-Working with Butterfly Conservation, we hope to create the right conditions to preserve this special habitat.
+In good years, these butterflies are also seen on the downs.

 Cross a stile on the ridge and turn right.
 Go onwards through a field gate and keep just to the left of the ridge top.
-Pass through another field gate and follow the grassy path between fences.
-Turn right immediately after a gate alongside a field gate, following the direction of the sign for 'BS86 Dunsbury’.
-However keep to the right of the track and take the higher level grassy path when the main track bears left and descends.
+Pass through another field gate and follow the grassy path through the next gate.
+Turn right immediately after the gate on 'BS86 Dunsbury’.
+Keep to the right of the track and take the higher level grassy path when the main track bears left and descends.
 Head downhill to Dunsbury Farm, with hedges on both sides.

 At Dunsbury we are planning to create the right farmland habitat for wildlife to flourish.
 Dunsbury links the land we already own at Compton and Mottistone, providing us with a large swathe of mixed farmland, woodland and downs.
-The Neptune Coastal Campaign, which has been running for 50 years, has helped us make this significant purchase – the largest coastal acquisition by the National Trust for 20 years, and a very special place.
+The Neptune Coastal Campaign, which has been running for 50 years, has helped us make this significant purchase – the largest coastal acquisition by the National Trust since 2005, and a very special place.

 Go through two field gates and turn right onto the tarmac farm track, then quickly left after just 40yds (40m) between the buildings, signposted ‘BS102 Hamstead Trail’.
 The tarmac track bends left then right, heading gently downhill with buildings on both sides.
-Turn left at a junction of paths signposted ‘BS52’ and go between hedges to a T-junction with a seat.
+Take the next left and go between hedges to a T-junction with a seat.

 Turn right here along BS107 to follow the bridleway down a sunken lane, eventually reaching Badger Lane.
 Bear right and follow the lane into Brook Village.
 Turn left to visit the village, or continue with the trail by turning right along the road and go past Coastguard Lane back to the Military Road.